zyusnow/TickTech_Solo_Project/README.md

 ## Welcome to my project TickTech

 TichTech is inspired by meetup and eventbrite.
 It is a Tech-Events app for technical industry networking.
+It allows users to post, like, attend events and make connections in the technical world.

 Please checkout live link: https://Tick-tech.herokuapp.com